-Access to "the land above the trees" is the single most distinctive aspect of Rocky Mountain National Park.
-Trail Ridge Road, the highest in any national park, transports you easily to this realm of open sky, tiny but brilliant flowers, and harsh climate.
+Access to "the land above the trees" is the most distinct aspect of Rocky Mountain National Park.
+Trail Ridge Road, the highest road in any national park, transports you to this realm of open sky where you'll find tiny but brilliant flowers and a harsh climate.
 Approximately one-third of this national park is above the limit where trees may grow in northern Colorado.

 Cushion plants look like ground-hugging clumps of moss.
 They escape the strong winds blowing just a few inches above them.
 Cushion plants may also have long taproots that extend deep into the rocky soil.

 Many flowering plants of the tundra have dense hairs on stems and leaves to provide wind protection or red-colored pigments capable of converting the sun's light rays into heat.
 Some plants take two or more years to form flower buds, which survive the winter below the surface and then open and produce fruit with seeds in the few weeks of summer.
 Grasses and sedges are common where tundra soil is well-developed.